vikchupak/Databases/MySQL/mysql.md

 ![Screenshot from 2024-06-14 18-06-49](https://github.com/VIK2395/Databases/assets/50545334/50877538-9ac7-4700-ab47-f7d6caf0877c)

-Elementary key normal form (EKNF) falls strictly between 3NF and BCNF.
+__Elementary key normal form (EKNF) falls strictly between 3NF and BCNF.__

+It does not contain any extraneous key attributes.
+An extraneous key attribute is an attribute that can be removed from a candidate key without affecting the uniqueness of the key.

 __Enchanced 3NF | Boyce-Codd Normal Form (BCNF).__